Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - **Combat Service** Legal finding of fact pertaining to injuries sustained on a battle field.
 The veteran will provide proof it can be accepted if the lay evidence is consistent  with the circumstances , conditions and hardships of service.
 The main important question is whether the current claimed injury is relatd to the combt injury.
 The VA claims adjudicator will have determined whether a veteran served in a combat

+## Exams

+- General Medical
+- Spine
+- Ischemic Heart Disease
+- Disability Benifits Questionare
+- Vision, hearing, mental disorder problems and unusually unique problems are usually done by specialists

+Most of these exams will have designated worksheets or questionares to be filled out.
+All negatives are to be documented, additional studies can be requested